 2019 no events in October LIGO off for maintenance

-The above observations indicate LIGO can trigger on or near the start of an earth tide disturbance, also trigger near the end of the earth tide, and even trigger more than once during its duration.
+The above observations indicate LIGO will trigger on or near the start of an earth tide disturbance, also trigger near the end of the earth tide, and even trigger more than once during its duration.

 The LIGO design has no method to filter out a ripple from an Earth tide.
 The design simply looks for a template in the data from the 'world's most sensitive GW project' and upon a verification (by a very high probability) of that template a detection is recorded.

 In practice, an earth tide disturbance is coincident with one or more wave detections.

 The earth tide is a much larger disturbance than expected from a distant inspiral merger.